You could memorize thousands of facts faster than ever before if you learn how to use Anki like a pro.

 As we’ve seen, Anki is a tool, not a magic bullet.

-You have to work the software.
+At the end of the day, you have to work the software.

 For example, many people have health issues that create brain fog.
 You might need to shake it off before you can even focus on using a software like Anki.